Longtangzhen railway station

-Longtangzhen railway station (龙塘镇站 (龍塘鎮站, Lóngtángzhèn Zhàn)) is a railway station located in Qingcheng, Qingyuan, Guangdong, China.
+Longtangzhen railway station (龙塘镇站 (Lóngtángzhèn Zhàn)) is a railway station located in Qingcheng, Qingyuan, Guangdong, China.
 It opened on 30 November 2020.

 Northeast of the station is the Longtang EMU Maintenance Facility, used to maintain the trains that run on Guangzhou–Qingyuan intercity railway and Suishen intercity railway.

 Features

 The station is a two-storey four track elevated station with two side platforms next to Qingyuan Bouelvard.
 It has 2 points of entry/exit.